milanmiticdev/brisktask-fullstack-todo-app/README.md

 ### FRONTEND AND BACKEND SETUP

-This app was created using Vite: https://vitejs.dev
+-   Frontend was created using Vite: https://vitejs.dev

--   Clone repository
 -   Inside the root folder run: `npm install`
 -   Navigate to `/frontend` folder and run: `npm install`
 -   To start backend server navigate to the `/backend` folder and run: `npm start`